Baldrico/Shadowdark/Rules/8) Treasure/Magic Items/Magic Items/Potion of Polymorph.md

 #### *A pickled newt floats in this lavender flask of clear liquid.*

 >[!check] Benefit
->- When you drink this potion, it casts the [[WIP/Spells/Imported Spells/SPELL 1/Polymorph]] spell (pg.
+>- When you drink this potion, it casts the [[Polymorph]] spell (pg.
 67) on you with a duration of 1 hour instead of 10 rounds.